MC6527medhansh/player-prop-gnn/player-prop-gnn/VALIDATION_CHECKLIST.md

 - "Working" means tested and validated, not just "runs once"
 - If you skip items, document why in ARCHITECTURE_DECISIONS.md
 - Update this checklist as you learn what's important
-- Some items may not apply to your specific implementation